 - Open the Settings application.

-- Navigate to the System -> Search category.
+- Select the System -> Search category.

-- Select the Enable smart search indexing check box.
+- Check Enable smart search indexing.

 - Click Save.

 Note: Your application must have the write permission for the ~/App_Data folder on the server's file system.
 This folder stores the search index files, so the system cannot create and update indexes without the required permissions.

 See Disk permission problems to learn how to grant the write permission for the folder.

 By default, the smart search creates and executes indexing tasks immediately whenever content covered by a search index is created, modified or deleted.